 - receiving various notifications and information from other EU customs offices.

 can offer more information on the activities to be completed based on EORI numbers.
-They can also help you open a company in Estonia
+They can also help you if you are planning on starting a business in Estonia.

 Importing and exporting in Estonia based on the EORI system in 2021